bw-ft-spotify-song-suggester-1/data-science/README.md

 You must also add Spotify API credentials.
 Either enter them using commands from the terminal or assign them from your Heroku dashboard.

 For the POST request route (/recommendations/json), make sure the JSON uses double quotes.

+# Contributions
+## Unit 3

+## Unit 4
+Adriann Lefebvere - Tested neural network architectures and created a working NearestNeighbor model for the flask app to use.
+Created instructions for the data engineers to use to help them get started with implementing the pickled model onto the flask app.